Accredited Yoga Elder with Independent Yoga Network

-The Karuna Yoga training with Ruth White (500 hrs) added a deeper reflection toward the physical postures.
+The Karuna Yoga training with Ruth White (500 hrs) occurred over a 2 year period and added a deeper perspective of the physical postures.
 This method often uses props to help attain a greater range within each posture.
 It lends itself to a broader audience than some of the faster flow practices in trend these days.

 It is Yoga for everyone.